 You'll find detailed weather information in the top right corner.
 The information covers what you see in the chart at any given time.
 Zoom in to get a granular view of how conditions change along the route.

 Sail Routing is only available for Orca customers with the Orca Premium subscription.
 The system currently uses the ECWMF model for wind and wave data, and the Operational Mercator model for currents.
-More options will arrive in the future.

 Fine-tune your routes